-Peyman is a Senior Research Associate at the Department of Chemical Engineering and Biotechnology, University of Cambridge.
-Prior to joining Cambridge, he worked as a Postdoctoral Fellow at Northwestern University in Chicago between 2013 and 2015 after completing his PhD at the University of Edinburgh.
+Peyman is a Lecturer at the University of Sheffield.
+Prior to joining Sheffield, he worked for Dr Fairen-Jimenez at the University of Cambridge, and before that as a Postdoctoral Fellow at Northwestern University in Chicago between 2013 and 2015 after completing his PhD at the University of Edinburgh.
 He has published 18 papers and his expertise is in the combination of high-throughput molecular simulations and adsorption measurements for studying adsorption phenomena in advanced materials.
 Peyman models the performance of our MOFs to tailor them to our customer's needs.

 Dr David Madden

 David directs the materials development at Immaterial through rational design, synthesis and testing of novel materials.
 David has experience in inorganic chemistry synthesis (MOFs, Silica’s and Zeolites) for numerous applications, including sensors, gas separations and storage.
 He completed his PhD in Physical Chemistry in 2014 at the University of Limerick, Ireland.
 Before joining Immaterial, his research focused upon the use of novel porous materials for energy efficient gas/vapour purifications, carbon capture and storage and inorganic materials scale-up whilst working with Prof. Michael Zaworotko, Prof. Gavin Walker and Dr. Teresa Curtin in the Bernal Institute, Limerick.